 In addition, providing dedicated resources that ease the transition is tremendously beneficial.
 Many military-friendly colleges are employing military enrollment counselors who equip students with information about degree programs, admission requirements and the application process.
 ASU Online, who was recognized by the Military Times as a 2017 Best for Vets College, offers a dedicated military advocate to help students understand their rights and offers a military perspective on issues such as transfer credits, online education best practices and professor concerns.

-This Veterans Day in particular, we celebrate the successes of our Sun Devil military and veteran student family – and we extend our deepest gratitude to all who have served our country.
+Every year, we celebrate the successes of our Sun Devil military and veteran student family – and we extend our deepest gratitude to all who have served our country.